-The Company uses the two-class method to calculate net loss per share.
-No dividends were declared or paid for the three and six months ended September 30, 2021 and 2020.
+No dividends were declared or paid for the three and nine months ended December 31, 2021 and 2020.

 The diluted net loss per share attributable to common stockholders is calculated by giving effect to all potentially dilutive common stock equivalents during the period.
-The Company's redeemable convertible preferred stock, stock options, early exercised stock options, restricted stock units, and warrants are considered to be potential common stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect is antidilutive.
+The Company's redeemable convertible preferred stock, stock options, early exercised stock options, restricted stock units, and restricted stock awards subject to vesting are considered to be potential common stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to common stockholders as their effect is antidilutive.